-Today, our candidates and elected officials don't mention the environment anymore out of a sense of obligation – they mention it because we are here, because we have carved out and staked a claim for our planet in our party – and you a part of that.
+Today, our candidates and elected officials are less likely to mention the environment out of a sense of obligation.
+They mention it because we are here, and because we have carved out and staked a claim for our planet in our party.
+You are a part of that.
 You're part of something very special in San Diego, and every person here tonight has had a role in our club's success and what it can continue to do.

-I see an incredible opportunity with the new club members and e-board members we've ushered into the fold tonight, and I know we are well-equipped to go to the next level.
+I see an incredible opportunity with the new club members and e-board members we've ushered into the fold tonight, and I know we're well-equipped to go to the next level.
 We're just getting started.

-So tonight, I am stepping down as president of San Diego County Democrats for Environmental Action.
+So tonight, I'm stepping down as president of San Diego County Democrats for Environmental Action.
 Fred Rogers will serve as interim president until we bring aboard a new, long-term leader.
 I didn't plan on stepping down so soon, but I will always have the Enviro.
-Dems.' back and consider this my home club, and I'm pleased to announce that my wife Cory and I are the club's newest patron members.
+Dems.' back and consider this my home club, and I'm pleased to announce my wife Cory and I are the club's newest patron members.

 And no matter how awful the news is today – and it's bad – with the administration's abandonment of the Paris Climate Accord, yearlong wildfires and rising sea levels, our National Monuments defiled and the Arctic National Wildlife Refuge threatened, I tell you, THIS is not the end of the story.
 The end has yet to be written, and it's up to us, and you, to visualize and take the action in our club's name to make that happen.

-Here's to soaring Redwoods and Sequoias, clean water, energy choice and saving our planet's climate and old-growth from ourselves.
+Here's to soaring Redwoods and Sequoias, clean water, energy choice, and saving our planet's climate and habitat from ourselves.